raphant/raphs-indicators/README.md

 - Signals are shifted by +1 to avoid lookahead bias
 - Signal column names end with '_signal' (e.g. 'breakout_signal')

-## Multi-Timeframe Analysis
+## 🔄 Multi-Timeframe Analysis

-All indicators support automatic multi-timeframe analysis through the `with_higher_timeframes` decorator.
-This allows you to calculate indicators across multiple timeframes in a single call.
+All indicators support automatic multi-timeframe analysis through the `with_higher_timeframes` decorator:

 ```python
 from raphs_indicators import dual_ma